jiaxiyang/blog/source/_posts/Bjarny-Stroustrup-Cpp.md

 ## Keys C++ "Rules of Thumb"
 1. A `static type system` with equal support for build-in and user-defined types
+   - A type: specifies the set of operations that can be applied to an object and specifies how an object is laid out in memory
    - A static type system: the base of all
    - compile-time error detection
    - performance